 Annual Recurring Revenue (ARR) is a cornerstone metric for subscription-based businesses, but its assumptions can sometimes oversimplify reality.
 One common limitation is its reliance on the premise of constant performance, which often overlooks seasonal fluctuations and market volatility.
 These gaps can lead to inaccurate forecasts, increasing the risk of misaligned strategies.

-Another effective approach is to pair ARR with complementary metrics like Customer Lifetime Value (CLV).
+Another effective approach is to pair ARR with complementary metrics like Customer Lifetime Value (CLV), which is the total revenue expected from a customer over their relationship with the business.
 CLV offers a broader perspective on revenue potential by factoring in long-term customer contributions, helping businesses make more informed decisions.

 A perspective on financial models to attract investors shows how robust ARR forecasting ties into broader investment appeal, reinforcing the connection between projections and funding strategies.
 By integrating these strategies, businesses can enhance forecast accuracy and reduce risks associated with ARR limitations.